 The Royster Group, Inc. is a leader in providing executive search and professional staffing services in the private and public sectors, and healthcare industry.
 Royster’s goal is to help organizations fill their human capital pipeline with highly qualified leaders and healthcare providers at all levels of the organization.
-Our core values of Customer Service, Integrity, Teamwork, Accountability and Respect drives all aspects of our business.The Royster Group, Inc. is seeking a full-time or part-time Emergency Medicine Physician to join the dynamic team at Blanchfield Army Community Hospital (BACH) - Fort Campbell, KY to provide a complete range of emergency medical and surgical services.
+Our core values of Customer Service, Integrity, Teamwork, Accountability and Respect drives all aspects of our business.The Royster Group, Inc. is seeking a full-time/part-time Emergency Medicine Physician to join the dynamic team at Blanchfield Army Community Hospital (BACH) - Fort Campbell, KY to provide a complete range of emergency medical services.
 This is a rewarding opportunity to provide emergency care services to our active-duty, retired military, and their families.

 Duties/Responsibilities include but not limited to the following:

 - Perform a full range of Emergency Medicine services in accordance with privileges granted by the hospital.